 Ok, there’s so many historical places to visit in the US – if we concentrate on New England where Plymouth is you’ll find the city of Boston which was instrumental in the American Revolution and site of the Boston Tea Party.
 Also on my bucket list is a trip to Salem which is the site of the famous witch trials.

 I’m also going to shout out about Route 66 in the USA which we travelled a couple of years ago and really enjoyed – not everything historical has to be from hundreds of years ago!
+You may also like our new site for help planning a Route 66 trip.

 Home to over 800 statues carved in the period around 1000AD, Easter Island is a truly unique place.
 What makes it even more special is that it’s relatively untouched by tourism if you compare it to the big sites like the Pyramids or Stonehenge.
 Of course that’s because it’s a heck of a lot harder to get to than a day trip to Stonehenge, but that also helps to keep the site mysterious and firmly on my bucket list!